vdc109/HurricaneML/README.md

 # HurricaneML

-Hurricane Damage Detection using EfficientNetB7
+## Hurricane Damage Detection using EfficientNetB7
+Created by Vinh Do, contributed by Hoang Vu.
+Solution for NextEra Energy's 2023 Hackathon at FSU.

 ## Usage